 7 Best HR Practices for Leader Retention

+Leaders who feel their direct manager genuinely cares about their well-being are more likely to stay with the company.
 They may feel their manager will work to develop them for future opportunities and trust that their best interests are in mind when decisions are made.

+Leaders who have established high-quality, relevant development plans are more likely to stay.
 They may feel their organization is investing in their futures and see the benefits of further developing to be ready for future opportunities.
-In addition, this will help prepare talent for leadership transitions once the opportunity arises.
-Also, documenting career development plans is important so they can be referred to easily on an ongoing basis.
+Development planning also helps prepare talent for leadership transitions when the opportunity arises.
+Be sure employees document their career development plans so employees and leaders can refer to them easily on an ongoing basis.

 Though coaching may come naturally to some, it may be a skill that needs to be developed for others.
 So, offering consistent training opportunities to help leaders coach and develop others will ensure upcoming leaders get coaching when they need it.

+Those who receive feedback on their skills are more likely to stay.
 Why?
-Because they know they are gaining valuable insights on how they can grow to be more effective in the future.
+Because they know they are gaining valuable insights into how they can grow to be more effective in the future.

+Leaders who have the tools and information to do their jobs are more likely to stay.
 This starts with the onboarding process.
-Having essential access and tools required to perform early on may help leaders get up to speed faster.
+Having essential access and tools required to perform early on may help leaders get up to speed faster and have a strong start in their roles.

 Pay Attention to Warning Signs

-Those who are at higher risk for leaving their organizations may show some warning signs.
+Those who are at higher risk for leaving their organizations may show warning signs.
 Here are some signs to look for.

 1. Leader Burnout